tjHsu/A-Call-for-the-Recycling/README.md

 ## Run

-After forked and cloned the project, open the file with browser.
+After forked and cloned the project, open the file with the browser.